docuracy/Historical_Sea_Routing/README.md

     * `utotal`: Surface sea water x velocity
     * `vtotal`: Surface sea water y velocity

 These datasets provide hourly wind and current measurements.
-Since current data is unavailable before June 2022, the pipeline operates on a consistent two-year window (2023–2024).
+Since current data are unavailable before June 2022, the pipeline operates on a consistent two-year window (2023–2024).

-The processing pipeline transforms these high-volume time series into compact, monthly modal composites.
-These preserve dominant environmental conditions while enabling fast lookup and scalable use in simulation and routing tasks.

 * **Spatial Indexing:** Each H3 hexagonal graph node is mapped to the nearest environmental grid cell to ensure consistent spatial alignment.

-* **Monthly Directional Flow Aggregation:** For each edge and calendar month, wind and current vector components are projected onto the edge’s direction.
+* **Monthly Directional Flow Aggregation:** For each edge and calendar month, wind and current vector components are fetched for the edge midpoint, and projected onto the edge’s direction.
 The flow time series are classified into forward (positive projection) and reverse (negative projection) components.
 For each direction, the algorithm computes the weighted circular mean of angles and the arithmetic mean of magnitudes across all hourly observations.
 This approach captures the dominant directional flows separately for forward and reverse